 Hyper-V doesn’t require much maintenance, but once in a while you may see a checkpoint (formerly called snapshot) attached to a virtual machine (VM) that cannot be deleted because the option to delete is unavailable.
 I have encountered this on Hyper-V running on a Windows Server 2012 R2 Datacenter.
 One day something went wrong with the server backup and I noticed a checkpoint that I did not create.
+It was created by a third-party application that I used to backup checkpoints.
 The checkpoint was called ServerName – Backup, where ServerName was the name of the VM.
 I wanted to export the VM and didn’t want to have any checkpoints in the backup.
 I already had a backup of the VM and everything was working fine so I didn’t really care about the backup that system created.
 When I right-clicked the checkpoint to delete it, I noticed that the option Delete Checkpoint was not available.
 Here’s what I saw.

 Notice that the options to Delete Checkpoint and Delete Checkpoint Subtree are missing in the above screenshot.
 Here’s what the options are for a standard checkpoint.